Álvaro Obregón: Break with Carranza, 1917–1920

 In September 1916, Carranza convoked a Constitutional Convention, to be held in Querétaro, Querétaro.
-He declared that the liberal 1857 Constitution of Mexico would be respected, though purged of some of its shortcomings.
+He declared that the liberal 1857 Constitution of Mexico would be respected, though purged of some shortcomings.
 When the Constitutional Convention met in December 1916, it had only 85 conservatives and centrists close to Carranza's brand of liberalism, a mainly civilian group known as the bloque renovador ("renewal faction").
 There were 132 progressive delegates, who insisted that land reform and labor rights be embodied in the new constitution.
 Obregón was not himself a delegate, but the progressives sought out his backing for the inclusion in the constitution of guarantees for the goals for which the peasantry and organized labor had fought.
 Obregón now broke with Carranza and threw his considerable weight behind the radicals.
 He met with radical legislators, as well as the intellectual leader of the radicals, Andrés Molina Enríquez, and came out in favor of all their key issues.
 In particular, unlike Carranza, Obregón supported the land reform mandated by Article 27 of the constitution.
 He also supported the heavily anticlerical Articles 3 and 130 that Carranza opposed.

 The revolutionary Constitution of 1917 was drafted and ratified quickly.
 Villistas and Zapatistas were excluded from its drafting, but both factions remained militarily a threat to the Constitutionalist regime and its new constitution.
 Shortly after swearing his allegiance to the new Constitution, Obregón resigned as Minister of War and retired to Huatabampo to resume his life as a garbanzo farmer.
 He organized the region's garbanzo farmers in a producer's league and briefly entertained the idea of going to France to fight on the side of the Allies in World War I. He made a considerable amount of money in these years, and also entertained many visitors.
 As the victorious general of the Mexican Revolution, Obregón remained enormously popular throughout the country.

 By early 1919, Obregón had determined to use his immense popularity to run in the presidential election that would be held in 1920.
 Carranza announced that he would not run for president in 1920, but refused to endorse Obregón, instead endorsing an obscure diplomat, Ignacio Bonillas, a civilian that Carranza could likely control.
 Obregón announced his candidacy in June 1919.
 He ran as the candidate for the Partido Liberal Constitutionalista (PLC), a party uniting most of the revolutionary generals.
 Obregón's cousin and comrade in arms, General Benjamin Hill, was a founding member of the party.
-He coordinated Obregón's support in Mexico City and reached out to the Zapatista general Genovo de la O. Carranza had Emiliano Zapata assassinated in 1919, weakening but not eliminating the Zapatista threat to the capital.
+He coordinated Obregón's support in Mexico City and reached out to the Zapatista general Genovevo de la O. Carranza had Emiliano Zapata assassinated in 1919, weakening but not eliminating the Zapatista threat to the capital.

 In August, Obregón concluded an agreement with Luis Napoleón Morones and the Regional Confederation of Mexican Workers, promising that if elected, he would create a Department of Labor, install a labor-friendly Minister of Industry and Commerce, and issue a new labor law.
 Obregón began to campaign in earnest in November 1919.